 No matter your reasons, the beauty of heart bombing is its fun and ease.
 What follows are the essential steps, but we encourage improvisation!

 - Read "How to Host a Successful Heart Bomb Event."
-(Also embedded in this story.)

 - Buy your basic, elementary-school art supplies.